 Document Platform Capabilities and Constraints:

-limiting factor: something that limits freedom of action
+Constraints are limiting factors: something that limits freedom of action

 Can you think of some new hardware or software that have introduced new capabilities recently?